clueshh/ufcstats/README.md

 current_database = 'ufcstats'
 ```

-By default the database and all tables will be created if it does not exist.
+By default the database and all tables will be created if they do not exist.

 <hr>